-The seminal work in \cite{attention} introduced the Transformer architecture.
+The seminal work in ~\citep{attention} introduced the Transformer architecture.
 Since its introduction, it profoundly influenced algorithms for Question Answering, Text Classification, Translation, Language Modeling, and practically all of the Natural Language Processing tasks.
-A transformer layer consists of interleaved self attention and feed forward blocks and is used in state of the art models, like Transformer-XL \cite{TXL}, BERT \cite{bert}, Megatron \cite{megatron}, and other large-scale language models.
+A transformer layer consists of interleaved self attention and feed forward blocks and is used in state of the art models, like Transformer-XL ~\citep{TXL}, BERT ~\citep{bert}, Megatron ~\citep{megatron}, and other large-scale language models.

-As corresponding model sizes and compute requirements continue to become increasingly more demanding, it becomes important to optimize the Transformer-based architectures.
-Several optimization approaches, that used pruning \cite{droppingheads}, and distillation \cite{distilbert}, were able to achieve better run-time performance for an accuracy trade-off.
+As corresponding model sizes and compute requirements continue to become increasingly more demanding, it becomes important to optimize the Transformer-based architectures, for both financial as well as environmental reasons ~\citep{strubell2019energy}.
+Several optimization approaches, that used pruning ~\citep{droppingheads}, and distillation ~\citep{distilbert,jiao2020tinybert,wang2020minilm}, were able to achieve better run-time performance for an accuracy trade-off.

 Our optimization approach investigates the trade-off between the self-attention and feed-forward building blocks.
 We start with the intuition that attention blocks provides context meaning while being comparatively more expensive, and feed-forward blocks provide content meaning.
 We then ask the fundamental questions of what are the saturation points when using one block versus the other, and how accuracy depends on the relative number of blocks of each type as well as on their ordering.
 To answer these questions, we employed architecture search.